Supported Thread features

 Border Router support

-The nRF Connect SDK is gradually implementing features from the Thread 1.2 Specification.
+The nRF Connect SDK implements all mandatory features from the Thread 1.2 Specification.

 Coordinated Sampled Listening defined in IEEE 802.15.4-2015 is introduced by Thread 1.2 Specification to provide low latency communication for Sleepy End Devices.
 Thread 1.2 routers are required to support synchronized CSL transmissions to children which require them, known as Synchronized Sleepy End Devices (SSEDs).
 SSEDs are allowed to transmit frames normally at any time, but the routers should use the CSL transmission mechanism as long as the synchronization is maintained.
 This allows an SSED to stay in a sleepy state more than 99% of the time and only turn on its radio periodically for a few hundreds of microseconds in order to receive frames from its parent.

 The most common use case for SSEDs is for developing low latency battery-powered actuators, such as window blinds.

 Thread 1.1 border routers have a limitation not to forward multicast traffic with scope greater than realm-local.
 For certain applications it could be useful to be able to control multicast groups from a host outside the Thread network.
 This is achieved in Thread 1.2 by allowing Thread border routers to forward multicast traffic with scope greater than realm-local in two ways:

 From the Thread network to the exterior network: as a configuration option in the border router, for every multicast group.

 From the exterior network to the Thread network: the Primary Backbone Router (PBBR) would forward only multicast traffic with a destination matching one of the multicast groups registered by Thread devices in its network.